MailTape/MailTape-v1/_posts/2022-03-13-Raw-Poetic.md

 ## [The Circus Came and Left](https://www.softcell.co.uk/) - Moving Maps
-Sarah: **"**Love the vocal layering on this one, so celestial and calming.
+Sarah: **"**Love the vocal layering on this one.
+Calming and yet celestial.
 Wonderful for coaxing yourself out of a sleepy morning.**"**

 <p id="outroduction">That's all for this morning!
 Our thanks to [Mydgar](https://mydgar.bandcamp.com/) for this elevating electronic selection.
 Many thanks to Anthony Dujardin for this episode's wonderful illustration!</p>